jojitech/fast-synapse-deploy/README.md

 This action seeks to deploy artifacts as quickly as possible.
 To that end, it will make multiple concurrent requests to the Synapse API.
 Depending on usage patterns (multiple and/or frequent deployments, for example), the Synapse API might respond with `TooManyRequests [429]`.
 The `SYNAPSE_API_LIMIT` environment variable is used to limit the number of concurrent requests to try and mitigate this issue.
 Unfortunately, the Synapse API does not implement a `retry-after` header, so the entire deploy must be terminated.

 ## Star Me
-Please consider [leaving a star]() if your workspace was deployed faster!
+Please consider [leaving a star](https://github.com/marketplace/actions/fast-synapse-deploy) if your workspace was deployed faster!
 Also [leave a comment](https://github.com/ShawnMcGough/fast-synapse-deploy/discussions/categories/general).
 I love to hear how it is helping with deployments!

 ## Release Notes

- - 1.0.12
+ - 1.0
    - Initial public release